2026 Leadership Class at the NJFC Annual Meeting

 • Dana Ward, Acme Markets.

-This year’s class will graduate at the annual “Good Government” breakfast, held by NJFC’s political action committee in October to connect council members with state legislators and other key decision makers.
+This year’s class will graduate in October during the annual “Good Government” breakfast, held by NJFC’s political action committee to connect NJFC members with state legislators and other key decision-makers.

 [RELATED: NJFC Names 2026 President’s Scholarship Award After McCaffrey III]